Clanwarz-zz/OKlib/README.md

 # OKlib

-It's OK to use it
+It's OK

-This repository contains the [Sinusbot](https://www.sinusbot.com/) Script Library OKlib and the JSDoc based javascript file from which the [documentation](http://www.server-n2.de/OKlib/external) can be generated.
+This repository contains the [SinusBot](https://www.sinusbot.com/) Script Library OKlib and the JSDoc based javascript file from which the [documentation](http://www.server-n2.de/OKlib/external) can be generated.

 ## Example